ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 #### Creating a partitioned {{site.data.keyword.cloudant_short_notm}} Query index
 {: #creating-a-paritioned-ibm-cloudant-query-index}

-To return the readings for a specific device from a partition, we can use an
+To return the readings for a specific device from a partition, you can use an
 {{site.data.keyword.cloudant_short_notm}} Query index.
-For this document, we `POST` to `_index` with an index definition that includes the `partitioned` field set to `true`.
+For this document, use `POST` to `_index` with an index definition that includes the `partitioned` field set to `true`.

 For Query index definitions, the `partitioned` field isn't nested inside an `options` object.
 {: note}

-For our queries, we need two partitioned indexes:
+For these queries, you need two partitioned indexes:

 1. By timestamp
 2. By device ID and timestamp